Install Foswiki with Nginx on Ubuntu 24.04

 sudo systemctl enable nginx

-You can test the Nginx web server by opening your web browser and browsing to your server’s localhost or IP address.
+Test the Nginx web server by opening a web browser and navigating to the server localhost or IP address.

-You can find additional help installing Nginx on Ubuntu in the link below.
+Additional help installing Nginx on Ubuntu appears in the guide linked below.

 Install Perl and Related Modules